devsoutinho/labs.mariosouto.com/README.md

 yarn dev:extension
 ```

-Follow the process in that vídeo:
+After run the command in terminal, follow that process (and check the steps in video):

 1. Open your chrome browser
 1. Access `chrome://extensions/`